-Before leaving Cape Town the group will enjoy a township tour in and around Cape Town.
-This is an included highlight allowing everyone to enjoy the experience.
-Leaving Cape Town, the tour will head north through the wheat growing 'bread basket' of South Africa before crossing the Piketberg Pass into the rich fruit growing area along the Olifants River, named for the vast elephant herds that used to roam this fertile valley.
+Leaving Cape Town, the tour will head around Table Bay and then north through the wheat growing 'bread basket' of South Africa before crossing the Piekenierskloof Pass into the rich fruit growing area along the Olifants River, named for the vast elephant herds that used to roam this fertile valley.

 Included Activity: Wine Tasting at Highlanders